PyconUK/ConferenceScheduler/README.md

 * Is a standalone tool which takes simple data types as input and produces simple data types as output (i.e. does no IO or presentation)

 # Resources
-* Rooms - which have a maximum capacity
+* Rooms - which have a maximum capacity and are deemed suitable to host a talk, a workshop or either
 * Time slots - which have a start and end time
 * Sessions - which define an ordered series of time slots (e.g. 'the session between coffee and lunch on Friday')
 * Days - which contain an ordered series of sessions
 * People
 * Roles - e.g. 'Speaker', 'Session Chair', 'Mentor'
 * Unavailability - Time slots for which a person is not available to fulfil a role
-* Events - which might be talks or workshops
+* Events - talks or workshops
 * Demand - the predicted size of audience for an event

 # Built-In Constraints
 * A room may only have a maximum of one event scheduled in any time slot
+* A room may only be scheduled to host an event for which it is deemed suitable
 * An event may only be scheduled in one combination of room and time slot
 * An event has at least one defined role, none of which may be 'Session Chair'
 * A person may only perform one role in any time slot except for 'Mentor' which is allowed alongside any other role